BAJAJ FINSERV DIRECT LIMITED

 Learn how the annual percentage rate on credit cards works, how it is calculated, and how it affects your overall repayment costs.

-Understanding the credit card APR helps you know the true cost of carrying unpaid balances.
+Understanding the credit card Annual Percentage Rate (APR) helps you know the true cost of carrying unpaid balances.
 APR reflects the annual cost of borrowing on a card and affects how much interest you pay when dues remain unpaid.
 Knowing what is an APR for credit cards and how this works supports better repayment planning and helps you avoid unnecessary charges.

-APR, or annual percentage rate on credit cards, refers to the annualised cost you pay on outstanding credit card balances.
-It combines the interest charged with applicable fees, giving you a clearer picture of the total borrowing cost.
+The APR full form in credit card terminology refers to Annual Percentage Rate, which represents the annualised cost charged on outstanding credit card balances.
+It includes the interest rate along with applicable fees, offering a clearer view of the total cost of borrowing.

-The meaning of APR on credit cards differs from a simple monthly interest rate.
-It shows the yearly impact of interest on your balance, especially when you do not pay the full amount due.
-APR for credit card payments, it is the rate applied annually, based on your daily or monthly interest charges.
-This helps answer how APR works on credit cards for most users.
+The meaning of APR on credit cards is different from a simple monthly interest rate.
+It reflects the yearly effect of interest on your balance, especially when the full amount due is not paid.
+For credit card payments, APR is calculated annually but applied through daily or monthly interest charges, helping explain how APR works on credit cards in practical terms.

 Types of Credit Card APR